 In Linear Friction Welding, one part moves in a linear motion at high speed and is pressed against another part held stationary.
 The resulting friction heats the parts, causing them to forge together.

-Though the possibilities of Linear friction welding are virtually endless, blisks, wing ribs and near-net shapes are the applications we join most frequently for the aerospace industry.
+Though the possibilities of Linear friction welding are virtually endless, blisks, wing ribs, and near-net shapes are the applications we join most frequently for the aerospace industry.

 Linear friction welding is compatible with just about any non-round geometry and is ideal for uniquely shaped geometries.